 Timing / Review Process / Decision for Educational Grants

 In 2021, grant submissions will be reviewed on a quarterly basis.
-Below are the dates for Sage’s quarterly reviews and the corresponding submission deadlines:
+Below are timeframes for the quarterly reviews and corresponding submission deadlines:

 - Grants submission deadline: September 24th